 Throughout the situation, try to keep calm.
 If your child becomes upset, he or she may act rashly and cause permanent damage.
 Lightly place gauze or cotton balls to the affected area if it is bleeding and try to get to a pediatric dentist as soon as possible.
 They will have the right expertise and equipment needed to treat your child.

 Finding a good pediatric dentistry practice in your area is your best guide for emergency situations.
-Dr. Nanna Ariaban at Polkadot Pediatric Dentistry in Alpharetta, Georgia can offer guidance and information on how to best handle your kid’s broken tooth or avulsed tooth should an emergency ever arise.
+Our Alpharetta Pediatric Dentist, Dr. Nanna Ariaban at Polkadot Pediatric Dentistry can offer guidance and information on how to best handle your kid’s broken tooth or avulsed tooth should an emergency ever arise.

 © 2018 Polkadot Pediatric Dentistry.
 Authorization to post is granted, with the stipulation that Polkadot Pediatric Dentistry, an Alpharetta dentist, is credited as sole source.
 Linking to other sites from this document is strictly prohibited, with the exception of herein imbedded links.